top of page

 3. All issued and outstanding securities on an as-converted to common stock basis, including the entire pool of reserved shares under the existing option plan and as increased in the equity financing.

-The first scenario above is the most founder friendly, and the third is the most investor friendly, while the second is the middle ground.
-Keep reading for examples of the language you should look out for with convertible notes.
+The dilution impact on founders will vary with subtle verbiage changes, and the difference in dilution can be dramatic.
+The first scenario above is the most founder friendly, and the third is the most investor friendly; the second is the middle ground.

 One form of convertible note, which is commonly used, says the following (this is the worst for startup founders):